To install Tanka, it is usually sufficient to install the

 jb: #Jsonnet-bundler, the Jsonnet package manager

-We provide pre-compiled binaries for Tanka at https://github.com/grafana/tanka/releases.
+For all other operating systems, we provide pre-compiled binaries for Tanka at https://github.com/grafana/tanka/releases.

 Just grab the latest version from there, download it and put somewhere in your